ZhaoranLiu/ZhaoranLiu.github.io/_pages/cv.md

 Professional Service
 ======
 * April 2022 - April 2023: Organizer of the cross-institutional Cluster Seminar with the participation of esteemed institutions, including the National Astronomical Observatory of Japan, the University of Tokyo, Osaka University, and Tohoku University
-* April 2022 - April 2022: Teaching Assistant, Galactic Astrophysics II, Tohoku University
+* April 2022 - August 2022: Teaching Assistant, Galactic Astrophysics II, Tohoku University

 Selected Awards
 ======